 My son and I checked out the exhibition of famous parade floats from the Rose Parade, Presidential Inaugurals, Thanksgiving parades and other prestigious parades a couple of years ago.
-We were able to see six parade floats from past Presidential Inaugurals including the 55-foot long American flag float that has been part of five inauguration parades including President Obama’s first inaugural parade four years ago.
-Apparently this float is pretty popular.
+We were able to see six parade floats from past Presidential Inaugurals including the 55-foot long American flag float that has been part of five inauguration ceremonies including President Obama’s first inaugural parade four years ago.
+Apparently, this float is pretty popular.
 Not only did we stand on the same float as good ole Bob Hope and Uncle Sam, but it seems that beauty queens also rode this float in the Miss America Pageant Parade.
 After learning that little tidbit, I practiced my Miss America wave on every sparkly float that was nearby as my son pretended he was Ferris Bueller!

 My parents were with my son and me when we visited, and my Dad had a great time acting like a kid and playing in front of the presidential props.
 The 2009 Presidential Seal used as the backdrop at the Neighborhood Ball was on display as well as the podium that President Obama utilized for the swearing-in ceremony.
 It was pretty cool to stand where the President stood, and my Dad got into it as you can see from the picture below.

 In addition to the great floats and props, the exhibit also featured memorabilia ranging from program banners, invitations, tickets, and items used in the VIP boxes at the Inaugural Balls.
 Sketches of President Nixon’s VIP Box for the Inaugural ball and a drawing of a float from the 1993 Inaugural parade were also on display.
 There was a lot of historical photographs as well as interactive touch screens which always makes spending time in a museum more fun, especially for kids.
 We were also able to test our inaugural knowledge by doing an interactive test based on the information in the exhibit.
 Thankfully it was an open book, so we passed.